Operation Allies Refuge

 Operation Allies Refuge was an evacuation effort carried out by the United States during the 2021 Taliban offensive.
 It took place in the final weeks of the War in Afghanistan and saw the airlifting of certain at-risk Afghan civilians (particularly coalition-allied interpreters), employees of the American embassy in Kabul, and other prospective applicants for the U.S. Special Immigrant Visa (SIV).
 American personnel also helped NATO and other regional allies in their respective evacuation efforts from Hamid Karzai International Airport in the capital city of Kabul.
 The operation was concurrent with the broader American military withdrawal from Afghanistan and the multinational evacuation of eligible foreigners and vulnerable Afghans.

 SIV applicants were airlifted to the U.S., where they were temporarily housed by the American military while they completed their SIV requirements.

+Units involved

+The following is a list of the units involved in the security of the evacuation during the operation.